-40 Lantern Centerpiece Ideas to Light Up Your Wedding Reception
+44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

-Illuminate your tablescape in any way that suits your style.
+Light up your affair in any way that suits your style.

 modern square black and glass lantern centerpieces atop greenery, white, and red flowers, at a table set with metallic dining ware.